 If you didn’t get the chance to fly over the glacier yesterday, today might be your chance.
 Otherwise, set off for Haast where you can cruise down the Waiatoto River into the remote Mt Aspiring National Park.
 It’s a fantastic rainy day activity thanks to the all-weather jet boat design.
 Find out more on Viator and Tripadvisor.

 Down the Haast Pass, you have an array of short walks to stunning waterfalls and blue pools to enjoy independently, as listed on the Department of Conservation website.

 As today was a long drive with plenty of action along the way, we’ll give you some things to do in Wanaka tomorrow.
 For now, collapse onto your bed at your luxury apartment, lodge or resort.

 Luxury Accommodation in Wanaka

-For more information about each accommodation, see 10 Best Luxury Accommodation in Wanaka.
+For more information about each accommodation, see the 10 Best Luxury Accommodations in Wanaka.

 Day 9 – Wanaka to Queenstown